×

 Procedure

-1. If they do not exist in your AWS account, create the required account-wide STS roles and policies by running the following command:
+1. If they do not exist in your AWS account, create the required account-wide STS roles and attach the policies by running the following command:

 Creating an OpenID Connect configuration